Extra care is needed because Apidra is a high-alert medicine.

 Prepare your insulin.
 Apidra can be mixed with insulin NPH (intermediate-acting insulin), but always draw Apidra into the syringe first and use immediately after preparing the mixture.
 Do not mix Apidra with other insulins if using an insulin pen or external pump.
 Do not vigorously shake insulin before use.

 Don’t reuse or recycle.
 Dispose of used syringes/needles, pens, and lancets in a sealable hard plastic or metal container (e.g., empty detergent bottle or sharps container from your pharmacy).
-When the container is full, seal the lid before placing it in the trash.
+When the container is full, seal the lid and discard the container according to your community guidelines (www.safeneedledisposal.org).
 Do not reuse or recycle syringes/needles or lancets.

 Don’t share.
 Even if you change the needle, sharing an insulin pen or syringe may spread diseases carried in the blood, including hepatitis and HIV.